Chapter 12

 "[42] It was Preparation Day (that is, the day before the Sabbath).
 So as evening approached, [43] Joseph of Arimathea, a prominent member of the Council, who was himself waiting for the kingdom of God, went boldly to Pilate and asked for Jesus' body.
 [44] Pilate was surprised to hear that he was already dead.
 Summoning the centurion, he asked him if Jesus had already died.
 [45] When he learned from the centurion that it was so, he gave the body to Joseph.
 [46] So Joseph bought some linen cloth, took down the body, wrapped it in the linen, and placed it in a tomb cut out of rock.
 Then he rolled a stone against the entrance of the tomb.
 [47] Mary Magdalene and Mary the mother of Joses saw where he was laid."

-Thus, we find that Jesus Christ fulfilled all the requirements of the Law for us.
-Hence, through faith in Him and what He did for us we have been redeemed from the curse of the Law.
+Consequently, Jesus Christ fulfilled all the requirements of the Law for us.
+Hence, through faith in Him and what He did for us we have been redeemed from the curse of the Law and have been healed, i.e. or justified in God the Father’s eye.
+To see this let us read from,

 As we reflect upon all this we are awed by the majesty of God and His love for us.
 In addition, we are also reminded of the following prophecy where God, at approximately 765 years earlier, foretold all these events,